 Each week you should be prepared to discuss in class the assigned readings and projects.
-You will be keeping and creating both an in class reference notebook of your project design as well as keeping an out of class blog of your project.
+You will be keeping and creating both an in-class reference notebook of your project design as well as keeping an out of the class blog of your project.

 Once we have covered the more basic technical considerations of the hardware and software environment and the electronic interface, you will contract with the professor and your classmates, for a final project.
 You can treat me as client/curator supporting your progress to meet the deadline of the exhibition.

 Design of your project will begin immediately and initial designs and organization will happen from day one with pencil sketches/3D models of your project due this coming Tuesday of week 2.
 I would like 4 quick rough sketches of ideas you would like to produce.

 Once the project is determined the final project must demonstrate working knowledge of either the Arduino IDE and or the Max/MSP/Jitter programming environment through an original software application of your design as well as using the Arduino if necessary.
 You can, if you like also run the Arduino as a stand-alone device without MAX/MSP and Jitter if it makes sense to your project.

 The lab will be open to students in this course after the 2nd week and during TA monitored hours.